 - WordPress and WooCommerce are not for the technically challenged.
-You need to be very comfortable with basic web site concepts and design unless you have someone to assist you.
+You need to be very comfortable with basic website concepts and design, otherwise you will want to have someone to assist you.
 See below.

 - Security: When you are not using a hosted solution, you have to handle your own hosting choices and technical details and security options.
-This makes you responsible for ensuring that your site does not get hacked and you don’t have any downtime, stolen data, or even a complete loss of your site.
+This makes you responsible for ensuring that your site does not get hacked and that you do not suffer from any downtime, stolen data, or a complete loss of your site.

 We strongly recommend that you hire a consultant to assist you because:

-- There are challenges and it is important to have somebody to turn to.
-Without a primary point of contact, there will be no one person or company to turn too.
-You can reach out to WooCommerce for help with the shopping cart (They have online support and videos).
-At the moment CerTek is limited in the assistance we can offer with design and security aspects of your site and your hosting company is also limited.
+- when challenges arise, not having a primary point of contact can be frustrating.
+You can reach out to WooCommerce for help with the shopping cart (they have online support and videos).
+At the moment, CerTek is limited in the assistance we can offer with design and security aspects of your site and your hosting company is also limited.
 You may be left to search videos, knowledge base articles and the web for help topics.
-Even professionals get stuck frequently and turn to these resources and there’s a knack for filtering out all the information.

-- Save time and focus on the most important aspects of design and marketing.
+- you will save time and focus on the most important aspects of design and marketing.

-- Get your site up and running faster.
+- you will get your site up and running faster.

-- Security concerns.
-Your professional should understand the necessity for security and has the skills to implement good practices and policies.
+- a good professional should understand the necessity for security and have the skills to implement good practices and policies.

 How it Works:

-Design your site in WordPress and WooCommerce and provide all the things a good site should do.
+Design your site in WordPress and WooCommerce .
 Tell your customers where you are, when you’re open, and what makes you special.
 Add decorative photographs of your store, products, customers, and more to tell your unique story, style, and culture.

 Enter in your all your products into Artisan POS and select the ones you want to publish online.
-Add images and descriptions, weights, and other details right in the familiar Artisan POS interface.
+Add images and descriptions, weights, and other details right into the Artisan POS interface.

-CerTek helps you configure Artisan POS and the online store to work together and automatically keep your products and sales up to date.
+CerTek helps you configure Artisan POS and the online store to work together so that products your products and sales are automatically kept up-to-date.

-Track your orders and order history all within Artisan POS.
-If a customer emails to repeat a previous order, no worries, this is easy.
-Artisan POS stores a complete customer history and you can even duplicate a previous sale if you want.
+Track your orders and order history within Artisan POS.
+If a customer emails to repeat a previous order, Artisan POS stores a complete customer history.
+You can even duplicate a previous sale.

-Pricing: (Artisan POS and Web Interface Add-On sold separately.)
+Pricing (Artisan POS and Web Interface Add-Ons sold separately):

-- Hosting fees are advertised starting at a ridiculous $2.50 per month, yes that’s 2 dollars 50 cents.
-However you often get what you pay for.
+- Hosting fees are advertised starting at only $2.50 per month.
+However, you often get what you pay for.
 Please budget $10 to $20 per month for a starter site.

-- Consulting fees will by far be your biggest expense.
-Have a well thought out plan and a time estimate before you get started.
-If you are unsure of the success of your site (as most of us are), start out modest.
+- Consulting fees will be your biggest expense.
+Have a well-thought-out plan and a time estimate before you get started.
+If you are unsure of the success of your site (as most of us are), start out modestly.

-- Sign up with a hosting company such as Bluehost, GoDaddy or one of the many others.
+- Sign up with a hosting company such as Bluehost, GoDaddy.

 - Your hosting provider should provide an auto install for WordPress.

-- Once you have WordPress installed, install WooCommerce through the plugin panel or through hosting company.
+- Once you have WordPress installed, install WooCommerce through the plugin panel or through the hosting company.

 - Connect your WooCommerce to Artisan POS.

-- In parallel work on Products and Categories in Artisan POS and Site Design in WordPress & WooCommerce.
+- In parallel, work on Products and Categories in Artisan POS and Site Design in WordPress and WooCommerce.